zhaoyoushen/MenuDeRestaurants/README.md

 ## Tech

-- [.Net6] - HTML enhanced for web apps!
+- [.Net6] - NET 6 is the fastest full stack web framework.
-- [Entity Framework Core] - awesome web-based text editor
+- [Entity Framework Core] - Entity Framework Core is a modern object-database mapper for .
+NET.
+It supports LINQ queries, change tracking, updates, and schema migrations.
-- [Automapper] - Markdown parser done right.
-Fast and easy to extend.
+- [Automapper] - AutoMapper is an object-object mapper.
-- [SQL Server] - great UI boilerplate for modern web apps
+- [SQL Server] - Microsoft SQL Server is a relational database management system.

 And for all the code you can find on [public repository][menu] on GitHub.